Everyone

 Starting-out wage rate employees

-Employees who are 18 and 19 years old, who have been paid one or more social security benefits for 6 months or more and are being paid the starting-out , should always ask for a statement of service.
+Employees who are 18 and 19 years old, who have been paid one or more social security benefits for 6 months or more and are being paid the starting-out This is the lowest amount an employee can be paid per hour.
+There are some exceptions and exemptions to this.
+There is no minimum wage for employees younger than 16.

 The certificate should state how long they’ve worked for the employer so the new employer can work out the date they will need to be paid (at least) the adult minimum wage.